sandredd/cs404.1-1/final.md

 - `java/src/edu/berkeley/cs/app/PermutationSearch.java`

+The following command will be used to test and grade your solution:

+    $ bazel test java/test/edu/berkeley/cs/app:permutation_search

 Fuzzy Search
 ------------
 DNA is composed of four nucleotide bases: A, T, C, and G. A strand of DNA is simply some sequence of